sergejsha/knot/README.md

 <img src="docs/diagrams/flowchart-composite-knot.png" width="625" />

 Each `Prime` is isolated from the other `Primes`.
 It defines its own set of `Changes`, `Actions` and `Reducers`.
 It's only the `State`, what is shared between the `Primes`.
 In that respect each `Prime` can be seen as a separate `Knot` working on a shared `State`.
 Once all `Primes` are defined, they can be composed together and provided to `CompositeKnot` which implements standard `Knot` interface.
-For more information check out [PrimeTest](https://github.com/beworker/knot/blob/master/knot3/src/test/kotlin/de/halfbit/knot3/PrimeTest.kt) class.
+For more information check out [Composite ViewModel](https://www.halfbit.de/posts/composite-viewmodel/) post.

 # Why Knot?